The Truth About Skincare Ingredients: Why Most "Expert" Advice Gets It Wrong

 The "Never Ever" List

-- Essential oils (lavender, citrus, bergamot): Cause invisible inflammation and UV damage [2][6][7]
+- Essential oils (lavender, citrus, bergamot): can cause invisible inflammation and UV damage [2][6][7]

 - Irritating botanicals (witch hazel, cinnamon): Strip skin barriers, worsening redness.